Your Parenting Info Sign Up

 With this knowledge in hand, keep it really simple and schedule a playdate for your toddler and another parent and his or her toddler.
 Be sure to choose a time that doesn’t come right before (or during) naptime.
 The day of the playdate start talking to your toddler about this event.
 Be sure to let her know whether it will be at your house or your friend’s.
 Talk to her about sharing and the fun of playing with someone else.
 (If naptime is a struggle and the playdate is after naptime, you may not want to mention it until after.)

 When playdate time arrives, make sure that the toddler who is visiting is shown where the toys are and maybe pointed in the direction of something he may like.
 At this point, it’s fine to let things happen naturally.
-If your toddler is feeling shy, it’s ok for him to sit in your lap.
+If your toddler is feeling shy, it’s okay for him to sit in your lap.
 If both toddlers want the same toy, give them a minute to solve the problem.
 Intervene if they becomes aggressive or upset.
 If the weather allows, a walk outdoors is a good option.
 This gives both toddlers time to study the other without needing to share a toy.

 Keep this first playdate short- an hour or less.
 Although it may feel short for you, it was probably long for your toddler.
 If this playdate went well, consider scheduling one on a regular basis.
-If this playdate went poorly (your toddler never left your lap, cried the whole time), it’s ok to wait a while before trying again.
+If this playdate went poorly (your toddler never left your lap, cried the whole time), it’s okay to wait a while before trying again.
 She has a whole lifetime to play with friends.

 FacebookTwitterPinterestLinkedIn